pdv/fugue.old2/README.md

 (defn play-synth! []
   (-> synth effects play!))
 ```
 Under the hood, AudioNode functions like `saw` and `filter` return a data structure that represents the audio graph and isn't created until you call `play!`, which assembles and starts your synth using an `AudioContext` that it creates or you provide now or at a time that you provide.
 The `AudioParam` arguments (osc frequency, gain amount) can be anything that satisfies the `fugue.engine.Modulator` protocol, like a number, another node, a sequence of scheduler values, or an async source like a channel or an observable.

-2. Fugue uses `ConstantSourceNode`.
+#### Fugue uses `ConstantSourceNode` to combine signals
 This experimental addition to the Web Audio API allows us to add and multiply signals:

-- Adding signals is accomplished by attaching them to the `offset` of a `ConstantSourceNode`.
-The result of the CSN is the sum of the inputs to `offset`.
+- Adding signals is accomplished attaching them each to a CSN's `offset` after setting it to 0.
-- Multiplying a carrier and modulator signal is done by attaching the carrier to a `GainNode` whose `gain` is modulated by the modulator.
+- Multiplying a pair of signals is done by attaching the first to a `GainNode` whose `gain` is modulated by the second.
 With addition and multiplication, we can create complex control signals like lfos and envelopes.
 ```clojure
 (defn lfo [offset freq amount]
   (+ offset (* amount (sin-osc freq))))